If you're new to Sauce Connect Proxy or troubleshooting, this list of frequently asked questions can help you with what you need to know.

 localhost address with iOS.

-To create a secure connection, we strongly recommend using Sauce Connect or IPSec VPN instead of allowlisting IP ranges.
-More information: Why Sauce Labs Recommends Sauce Connect Proxy Over Allowlisting IP Addresses.
+To create a secure connection, we strongly recommend using Sauce Connect Proxy or Sauce IPSec Proxy instead of allowlisting IP ranges.
+For more information, see Why Sauce Labs Recommends Sauce Connect Proxy Over Allowlisting IP Addresses.

 Sauce Connect Proxy white paper contains an in-depth overview of the proxy and its security.